What to know about dense breast tissue

-It is important that women are aware of the density of their breasts because denser breasts can make cancerous lesions more difficult for doctors to identify.
+It is important that people are aware of the density of their breasts.
+Denser breasts can make cancerous lesions more difficult for doctors to identify.

 What is dense breast tissue?

 High breast density means that a person has more fibrous tissue than fatty tissue in the breast.

 The ratio of fatty tissue to fibrous, or dense, tissue in the breasts determines if a person has dense breasts.
 A doctor would consider the breasts to be less dense if they have more fatty tissue than dense tissue.

 According to a study in the Journal of the National Cancer Institute, an estimated 43.3% of women ages 40–74 years have dense breasts.

 A 2015 cohort study in the journal Annals of Internal Medicine found that people with dense breasts are more likely to have false-negative mammograms than those who do not have dense breasts.

 Having dense breasts is related to a higher risk of breast cancer.
 However, doctors and researchers still do not understand why.
 Research is ongoing.

 A common misconception about dense breasts is that they are firm or large.